Brief History & Quick Facts

 Sablayan enjoys tropical monsoon and littoral climate also classified as “Am” by Koppen and Geiger.
 This means that the municipality has a long dry season from November to June and wet during the rest of the year.
 Annual average rainfall is 2,422 mm.
 There is least amount id rainfall in March with only 13 mm.
 In July rainfall can reach 458 mm.
 Annual average temperature is 27.4 °C. On the average, highest temperature (28.8 °C) usually occurs in the month of May, while lowest temperature (26.3°C) usually occurs in January.

-The landscape of Sablayan is generally characterized by mountain ranges that have rolling, steep, very steep and serrated ridges deep sided canyons, intermittent valleys and elongated plateaus, with level and rolling plains along the coastal regions.
+The landscape of Sablayan is generally characterized by mountain ranges that have rolled, steep, very steep, and serrated ridges, deep-sided canyons, intermittent valleys, and elongated plateaus, with level and rolling plains along the coastal regions.
 Elevation ranges from 1.52 meters to 2,200.00 meters above sea level.
-Upland and undulating areas that are at 8-15 percent slopes cover approximately 122.88 sq. kms.
+Upland and undulating areas that are at 8-15 percent slopes cover approximately 122.88 sq. km.
 They are mostly found in Barangays Poblacion, Buenavista, Sto.
 Niño, San Vicente and Sta.
 Lucia.
 Slopes with more than 15 percent are found in Barangays Burgos, Ligaya, Batong-buhay, San Agustin and Pag-asa.

-There are 10 watershed areas within Sablayan, with a total land area 227,324.66.
+There are 10 watershed areas within Sablayan, with a total land area of 227,324.66.
 Within the watershed are three major rivers – Amnay, Mompong and Busuangan.
-Amnay is the longest at 40 kms., followed by Mompong river at 33 kms. long, while Busungan is only 10.2 kms.in length.
+Amnay is the longest at 40 km., followed by the Mompong river at 33 km. long, while Busungan is only 10.2 km. in length.
 There are also lakes namely Libuao, Panikian, Tabtaban and Yapang.

 Sablayan is composed of various types of rocks and formations.
 Along the coasts are alluvial deposits.
-The highlands are composed of clastic sedimentary rocks and some ultramafic and metamorphic rocks, while limestone is found mostly in the central and southwestern portion.
-The entire municipality of divided into 4 pedo-ecological zones – warm lowland, warm cool upland, warm cool hilly land and cool highland.
+The highlands are composed of clastic sedimentary rocks and some ultramafic and metamorphic rocks, while limestone is found mostly in the central and southwestern portions.
+The entire municipality is divided into 4 pedo-ecological zones – warm lowland, warm-cool upland, warm-cool hilly land, and cool highland.
 As much as 65.61 % or 143,554 hectares.
 This zone has an elevation of 500 meters above sea level and beyond.
 Records show that 58.65 % of the municipality is considered very steep.

-Despite the large area of the municipality and classified as dominantly forestland, only 18 % of Sablayan is forestland.
-This forest cover comprise almost half (47 %) of the total forest cover of Mindoro.
-Of the total lowland forests of Mindoro, 40 % is found within the boundaries of Sablayan.
+Despite the large area of the municipality and classified as dominant forestland, only 18 % of Sablayan is forestland.
+This forest cover comprises almost half (47 %) of the total forest cover of Mindoro.
+Of the total lowland forests of Mindoro, 40 % are found within the boundaries of Sablayan.
 Due to the size of the municipality population density is only 0.29/hectare.
-Sablayan has the second largest population among all 11 municipalities in Occidental Mindoro
+Sablayan has the second-largest population among all 11 municipalities in Occidental Mindoro

 Resources & Facilities